jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 195 Discharge of sewage
 (1) The discharge of domestic sewage into a sewerage drain under the control of a local authority in accordance with the bylaws of the local authority, and the discharge of trade wastes into a sewerage drain in accordance with trade wastes bylaws, is not a breach of—
   (a) this Act; or
-  (b) the Natural and Built Environment Act 2023 or regulations made under that Act; or (c) the Building Act 2004 or regulations made under that Act.
+  (b) the Resource Management Act 1991 or regulations made under that Act; or (c) the Building Act 2004 or regulations made under that Act.
-(2) However, this section does not absolve a local authority from liability for the discharge, in contravention of this Part or of the Natural and Built Environment Act 2023, of a contaminant from a sewerage drain under the control of the local authority.
+(2) However, this section does not absolve a local authority from liability for the discharge, in contravention of this Part or of the Resource Management Act 1991, of a contaminant from a sewerage drain under the control of the local authority.
 (3) The Minister of Health may, by notice in the Gazette, declare that a bylaw made by a local authority and specified in the notice is a trade wastes bylaw for the purposes of this section.

 ### 196 Discharge of trade wastes
 (1) The occupier of trade premises within the district of a territorial authority may discharge into the sewerage drains under the control of the territorial authority trade wastes proceeding from those premises either—
   (a) with the consent of the territorial authority; or (b) without consent if, and to the extent that, the discharge is permitted by trade wastes bylaws.
-(2) This section does not override any trade wastes bylaws, or the Natural and Built Environment Act 2023.
+(2) This section does not override any trade wastes bylaws, or the Resource Management Act 1991.

 ### Subpart 5 — Development contributions